 Does Your Foundation Have Cracks in the Wall or Floor?

 All concrete structures will crack to some extent.
 Concrete will crack due to tensile stress induced by shrinkage or stresses occurring during construction, setting, or use.
 Contractors pour walls, or build block walls, and before the concrete and/or mortar can cure properly, or adequately, up goes the rest of your home, and there is the stress we are talking about.
+Without foundation crack repair in your Woodbridge home or business, soon the entire structure of the business will be at risk.

 In many large structures, expansion and contraction joints, or concealed saw-cuts, are placed in the concrete as it sets to make the inevitable cracks occur where they can be managed and out of sight.
 In residential construction this rarely occurs.